Porsche Macan review - Interior, design and technology

 With a clear family resemblance, the Macan is unmistakably a Porsche.
 It’s arguably the most attractive non-sports car in the line-up, and looks compact and neatly proportioned.
 Porsche must agree, because the latest incarnation of the larger Cayenne takes some styling inspiration from this smaller model.

 The 2019 model year update didn't change too much, save for the addition of a full-width bar across the tailgate connecting the rear light clusters.
 The clamshell bonnet, lights inspired by the Porsche Cayman and horizontal blades under the indicators give the nose a sporty look, while the rear is set off by neatly executed, deep-set wraparound tail-lights that have a contoured, 3D effect.

 Overall, the Macan has the sporty appearance you’d demand from a Porsche.
-Inside it’s stunning, with a bank of chrome-trimmed switches running down the transmission tunnel.
-You also get the same driver-focused cockpit as Porsche’s other models, while all the plastics, leathers and trim materials are first class.
+Inside it’s stunning, and you get the same driver-focused cockpit as Porsche’s other models, while all the plastics, leathers and trim materials are first class.

 Just like the 911 and Cayman, the Macan feels more like a sports car once you climb inside.
 The high dashboard and low seat mean the steering wheel juts right out, while Porsche’s familiar five-dial set-up and high centre console surround you.
 Although it never feels cramped, the layout puts the focus firmly on the driver.
 This off-roader is practical, but it’s one that begs to be driven as well.